Skip to content

 • PLUS: We’ll be offering our own award-winning green tea, Sumiyaki Japanese coffee, and a surprise treat only available at the event.

-LB Sake Day will be held at the beautiful and historic Rancho Los Cerritos in Long Beach, CA. Built in 1844, this stunning site is one of Southern California’s most significant historic landmarks, known for its picturesque gardens, adobe-style architecture, and serene atmosphere.
+LB Sake Day was held at the beautiful and historic Rancho Los Cerritos in Long Beach, CA. Built in 1844, this stunning site is one of Southern California’s most significant historic landmarks, known for its picturesque gardens, adobe-style architecture, and serene atmosphere.

-Set within a lush, tree-lined landscape, the venue offers the perfect backdrop for savoring sake tastings under California sunshine.
-Between sips, you can stroll through the gardens or soak in the charming surroundings that make Rancho Los Cerritos a favorite local destination.
+Set within a lush, tree-lined landscape, the venue provided the perfect backdrop for savoring sake tastings under the warm California sunshine.
+Between sips, guests strolled through the gardens and soaked in the charming surroundings that make Rancho Los Cerritos a beloved local destination.

 Venue: Rancho Los Cerritos